Tail behavior of sums and differences of log-normal random variables: Risk management in the multidimensional Black--Scholes model

-The tail estimates obtained in this paper can be applied to risk management problems in the context of the $n$-dimensional Black-Scholes model.
-Suppose that the dynamics of the asset price vector $S_t = (S^1,\dots,S^n)$ is described by the following $n$-dimensional stochastic process:
+The tail estimates obtained in this paper can be applied to risk management problems in the context of the $n$-dimensional Black--Scholes model.
+Suppose that the dynamics of the asset price vector $\ve S_t = (S^1,\ldots,S^n)$ is described by the following $n$-dimensional stochastic process: